Top Portland Gardens: Where to See Nature’s Blooming Beauty

 Crystal Springs Rhododendron Garden

 Explore flowers, plants and wildlife at Crystal Springs Rhododendron Garden.
 This attraction measures 10 acres and includes paved and unpaved paths.
-This allows guests to explore at their own pace and design a custom experience.
+This allows guests to explore at their own pace and create a custom experience.
 While outdoors, enjoy a large collection of rhododendrons and azaleas in a woodland setting.
-In addition to flowers, visitors can see waterfalls from two bridges, look for over 90 species of birds and watch the sunset.
+In addition to flowers, visitors see waterfalls from two bridges, look for 90 species of birds and watch the sunset.

 Info: From October through February, guests receive free access.
 Beginning in March through September, admission costs around $5, and Mondays are free.
 Crystal Springs accepts donations, and admission proceeds go toward maintenance and improvements.

 One of the top Portland gardens and major attractions, Lan Su Chinese Garden offers a wonderland of cultural and natural treasures.
 The garden represents a collaboration of Portland and Suzhou, China, and was built by Suzhou artists who provide a glimpse into Chinese culture and tradition.

 At Lan Su, find a tranquil environment that transports visitors.
 Activities include guided and self-guided tours, tai chi, musical performances, classes, art shows and tea tastings.
 While walking through the garden, admire Chinese architecture, hundreds of plants and flowers native to China and koi fish, or simply sit and reflect.
 Lan Su changes regularly, so no two trips feel the same.

 Info: Tickets range from $7 to $10 per person, and families of four may purchase a pass for under $30.

 Portland Japanese Garden